 8. Replace the safety clip by hooking the clip under the front pilaster slide bracket.
-Then rotate the wire safety clip to position the other bend of the wire safety clip to position the other bend of the clip over the top of the same bracket.
+Then rotate the wire safety clip to position the other bend of the wire safety clip over the top of the same bracket.

 Figure 9.
 Clip Replacement